Firefox vs Chrome: Which is Better in 2023?

 User Experience: Tie

-Google is customizable thanks to endless Chrome browser extensions, and that’s without accounting for Gmail, Google Drive, Google Translate, YouTube, and everything else included within their expansive ecosystem.
+Google excels in customization due to the volume of Chrome browser extensions.
+And that’s not including Gmail, Google Drive, Google Translate, YouTube, and everything else included within their expansive ecosystem.
 It’s a collection of services that can’t be matched.

 As a lightweight option, Mozilla Firefox is arguably better if you’re planning to leave multiple tabs open, and it’s a winner if you’re more interested in privacy features, including blocking trackers and cookies.